AidielZiat/MATH30000-Double-Project/README.md

 In this repository, you'll find all the working files and materials related to my MATH30000 Double Project.
 The contents include:

-- Project documentation and reports (Pending)
+- Project documentation and reports
 - Code implementations and scripts.
 - Data sets and datasets used for analysis.